 Master of Arts (Research Training)

-Tailored for graduates with extensive industry experience or non-traditional research outputs looking to amplify their research expertise, the Master of Arts (Research Training) empowers students to pursue their academic passions under the supervision of world-leading academics, while also providing an ideal entry point to a PhD for those without traditional admission requirements.
+Tailored for graduates with extensive industry experience or non-traditional research outputs looking to amplify their research expertise, the Master of Arts (Research Training) (or MRes) empowers students to pursue their academic passions under the supervision of world-leading academics, while also providing an ideal entry point to a PhD for those without traditional admission requirements.

 In a Master of Arts (Research Training) you will do a combination of coursework and research for your thesis.